Angelo Iulianella, PhD

 - proteins and mechanisms that play important roles in the genesis of neurons in embryonic and adult brains, the development of the spinal cord, and the patterning of the nervous system.

 He works extensively with Drs.
-Rob Brownstone, Vic Rafuse, Jim Fawcett, and Ying Zhang.
-These researchers, together with Drs.
-Dan Marsh and John Downie, form the laboratory-based nucleus of the Mobility Project.
+Rob Brownstone, Vic Rafuse, Jim Fawcett, Ying Zhang and Turgay Akay.
+These researchers form the laboratory-based nucleus of the Mobility Project.

 Dennis J.F., Kurosaka H., Iulianella A., Pace J., Thomas N., Beckham S., Williams T., Trainor P.A.
 (2012).
 Mutations in hedgehog acyltransferase (hhat) perturb hedgehog signaling, resulting in severe acrania-holoprosencephaly-agnathia craniofacial defects.
 PLoS Genet.
 2012 Oct;8(10):e1002927. doi: 10.1371/journal.pgen.1002927.

 Remboustsika, E., Elkouris, M., Iulianella, A., Andoniadou, C.L., Poulou, P.A., Trainor, P, and Lovell-Badge.
 (2011).
 Flexibility of neural stem cells.
 Front.
 Physio.
 2:16. doi: 10.3389/fphys.2011.00016.